 Equipment costing less than £1,000 per individual item is written off to the income and expenditure account in the period of acquisition.
 All other equipment or groups of items less than £1,000 but which are considered to be interdependent, are capitalised at cost.
 Cost includes the original purchase price of the asset and the costs attributable to bringing the asset to its working condition for its intended use.
-Equipment inherited from the local education authority is included in the balance sheet at valuation.
+Capitalised equipment is depreciated on a straight line basis over 5 years.